Louis-Finegan/Weather-api-Openweathermap-bash/README.md

 -w Get all wind data at the configured location.

-	-s Get the wind speed at the configured location.
+-w -s Get the wind speed at the configured location.

-	-d Get the wind direction at the configured location.
+-w -d Get the wind direction at the configured location.

 -c Get the cloudiness at the configured location.

--- help Get the help guide.
+--help Get the help guide.